k88albr/AndroidTipCalculator/README.md

 * adjusted font size of display text
 * addressed all warnings so code is clean.
 * added KDoc style comment to central function updateTip
+* this repo *just* has the core code needed for the application without all the lesson overhead.

 ## Code of interest
 | Area         | Filename            | path